 The world of autonomous cars is coming.
-Maybe it's a utopian future where all the vehicles drive themselves, while traffic jams and road rage are made a thing of the past.
+Maybe it's a utopian future where all the vehicles drive themselves, while traffic jams and road rage are a thing of the past.
 Or maybe it's just a bunch of fancy robo-taxis (and hopefully buses) that ensure city commuting is less of a pain.
-No matter how it plays out, it's coming and BMW wants to be prepare, establishing its own autonomous driving campus.
+No matter how it plays out, it's coming and BMW wants to be prepared, by establishing its own autonomous driving campus.

 The actual house of autonomous driving for BMW is a no-brainer.
 It's located near the automaker's global headquarters in Munich and the company's data center is also a little over a mile away -- which is helpful considering the immense amount of information being handled.
 Autonomous cars can generate around 16 to 40 terabytes of data per day, according to BMW.

 The campus is still under construction, but the main building and workshop are already complete.
 A small track is also incoming, but it will mostly be used for calibrating test vehicles according to Bachman.
 BMW reiterated that its first level 3 autonomous production vehicle, the iNext is coming to public roads in 2021 but clearly, the automaker is in it for the long haul.

 Fröhlich said, "We know it's a marathon.
 It's a huge challenge."
 In other words, it's going to be a while before we're all in autonomous cars.
 But right now, automakers need to go all in on our driverless future.